-If work generated on any of the instruments in the TexasTech University Imaging Center (e.g. photos, analytical data, etc.) is to be used in a paper, thesis, dissertation, poster or some other form of presentation, the Imaging Center (IC) should be properly acknowledged.
-If most of the work was done by independently, without a great deal of input from the IC staff (i.e. after the class is finished), the laboratory itself need only be acknowledged.
-If the IC staff assisted in the acquisition of data or contributed significantly to your research in some other manner, personal attribution should be given to that staff member, as well as to the IC.
+If work generated on any of the instruments in the TexasTech University Imaging Facility (e.g. photos, analytical data, etc.) is to be used in a paper, thesis, dissertation, poster or some other form of presentation, the EOX Imaging Facility (IF) should be properly acknowledged.
+If most of the work was done by independently, without a great deal of input from the IF staff (i.e. after the class is finished), the laboratory itself need only be acknowledged.
+If the IF staff assisted in the acquisition of data or contributed significantly to your research in some other manner, personal attribution should be given to that staff member, as well as to the IF.
 These acknowledgments are important and could be useful in the future for the acquisition of new instrumentation and funding.
 A copy of the acknowledgment would also be greatly appreciated.

 If the Hitachi S-4300SE/N was used, please include the NSF grant number:

-NSF MRI 04-511 The Texas Tech University Imaging Center, Department of Biological Sciences, Texas Tech University
+NSF MRI 04-511 The Texas Tech University A&S EOX Imaging Facility, Texas Tech University

 COMPETENCY TIER SYSTEM FOR INSTRUMENT USAGE